25 Online Editing Jobs for Freelancers

 Requirements: To become a paid editor, you need to meet R3ciprocity’s quality standards for the test documents.

 Availability: To learn about opportunities for paid work, you need to create a profile.
-The “Contact Us” section of your profile allows you to reach out to the support team.
+The “contact us” section on your profile lets you reach out to the support team.

-If you’re new to the editing scene, this could be a wonderful way to hone your skills while helping someone if you’re willing to edit on a volunteer basis.
+If you’re new to editing, this could be a wonderful way to hone your skills while helping someone, especially if you’re willing to volunteer.

-I’ve corresponded with Dave via email; he’s so nice!
 Here’s a short video from the site owner, David Maslach, that shows how his site works.
+I’ve corresponded with Dave via email, and he is so nice!

 Proofed offers proofreading, copyediting, AI content editing, fact-checking, and formatting services to a broad range of clients.